qmk/qmk_firmware/docs/feature_layers.md

 ### Example: Keycode to cycle through layers

-This example shows how to implement a custom keycode to cycle through a range on layers.
+This example shows how to implement a custom keycode to cycle through a range of layers.

 ```c
 // Define the keycode, `SAFE_RANGE` avoids collisions with existing keycodes